EXP-code/EXP-docs/index.rst

 :doc:`topics/multistep`
     A quick review of EXP's ODE solver and multi time step ladder

+:doc: `topics/centering`
+    How to choose and monitor the expansion center

 :doc:`topics/yamlconfig`
     An example YAML configuration file for EXP